-The reading process requires that we use our own experiences and knowledge about the world to help us further understand the book or poem.
-However, reading changes us.
-Close reading/annotation-first, most imp step in analysis A note on the importance of rereading: "The examiners will set questions that allow you to demonstrate your knowledge, understanding and skills.
-If you re-read your texts carefully, and follow the advice contained in this guide, you have every reason to be confident about your performance in the examination."
+b) It is impossible to really understand anything you read only once.
+A note on the importance of rereading from Cambridge:

+"If you re-read your texts carefully, and follow the advice contained in this guide, you have every reason to be confident about your performance in the examination."